 Medical DVLA driving licence revocation typically happens in these situations:

 The DVLA often relies on reports from doctors, hospitals, or the police.
 Sometimes family members report concerns directly.
-In some cases, the DVLA receives information from court proceedings where drink or drug offences are mentioned. renshawderrick
+In some cases, the DVLA receives information from court proceedings where drink or drug offences are mentioned — including a DR10 driving offence, which carries an 11-year licence endorsement. renshawderrick

 How medical revocation works